By Douglas LePre – Senior Portfolio Manager, Blanchard and Company, Inc ……

 Why would someone try to artificially tone a coin?
 It’s either an attempt to improve a coin’s eye appeal so it can be sold for a higher price, or more often, the artificial toning is being used to hide imperfections the coin already possesses.

-Regardless as to the motivation, once a coin’s surface has been tampered with the value of it instantly diminishes considerably.
+Regardless of the motivation, once a coin’s surface has been tampered with, its value diminishes considerably.
 No matter how beautiful it may look – and some artificially-toned pieces look gorgeous – if it’s artificially toned collectors should avoid it at all costs.

 It usually takes a trained eye to distinguish whether a coin has been artificially altered or not, so collectors in search of beautifully-toned coins should only purchase examples graded by the leading certification companies (PCGS or NGC) to ensure they’re purchasing the authentic article.